Ukrainian-History/whisper-pilot/README.md

 $ ./run.py
 ```

-If you just want to run one of the report types you can, for example only run the AWS jobs:
+If you just want to run one of the report types you can, for example only run preprocessing:

 ```
-$ ./run --only aws
+$ ./run --only preprocessing
 ```

 ## Test